Noise at Work

 Health surveillance for Noise induced hearing loss - NIHL

-Employers need to provide health surveillance:
+Employers have a legal duty under Health and Safety Law to provide health surveillance:

 - For all workers exposed above the upper exposure action value of 85dB (A)